 Researchers advise walking at a speed of 3 mph or higher.
 However, if you’re going uphill or are on difficult terrain, a slower speed will carry the same benefits.
 If you’re not able to walk at that speed, don’t stress – do what you can, and work up to it!

 Federal guidelines recommend at least 150 minutes of moderate intensity exercise every week.
 You can break this up however works best for you, whether that be 5 30-minute walks or a series of shorter walks.
 As we’ve discussed, even small bursts of physical activity provide significant benefits for heart health.
 What matters is that you stay active!

-HeartCert CPR is your trusted training partner for CPR, ACLS, PALS, EMR, First Aid, CNA, IV and more, in Minnesota and throughout the United States.
+HeartCert CPR is your trusted training partner for CPR, ACLS, PALS, EMR, First Aid, CNA, IV, EKG and more, in Minnesota and throughout the United States.

-HeartCert CPR courses include CPR/AED/First Aid and CPR/AED, Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), and Certified Nursing Assistant training.
+HeartCert CPR courses include CPR/AED/First Aid, Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS), Certified Nursing Assistant training, IV training, EKG training, babysitter basics and more.
 Courses and certifications from both the American Heart Association and American Red Cross are available.